cybercongress/go-cyber/docs/cyberd.md

 ## Abstract

-A consensus computer allow to compute provably relevant answers without opinionated blackbox intermediaries such as Google, Youtube, Amazon or Facebook.
+A consensus computer allows computing of provably relevant answers without opinionated blackbox intermediaries such as Google, Youtube, Amazon or Facebook.
 Stateless content-addressable peer-to-peer communication networks such as IPFS and stateful consensus computers such as Ethereum provide part of the solution but there are at least three problems associated with implementation.
-Of course, the first problem is subjective nature of relevance.
-The second problem is that it is hard to scale consensus computer of huge knowledge graph.
-The third problem is that the quality of such knowledge graph will suffer from different attack surfaces such as sybil, selfish behaviour of interacting agents.
-In this paper we (1) define a protocol for provable consensus computing of relevance between IPFS objects based on Tendermint consensus of cyber•rank computed on GPU (2) discus implementation details and (3) design distribution and incentive scheme based on our experience and known attacks.
-We believe the minimalistic architecture of the protocol is critical for formation of a network of domain specific knowledge consensus computers.
-As result of our work some applications never existed before emerge.
+Of course, the first problem is the subjective nature of relevance.
+The second problem is that it is hard to scale consensus computer for a huge knowledge graph.
+The third problem is that the quality of such a knowledge graph will suffer from different attack surfaces such as sybil, selfish behaviour of interacting agents.
+In this paper, we (1) define a protocol for provable consensus computing of relevance between IPFS objects based on Tendermint consensus of cyber•rank computed on GPU, (2) discuss implementation details and (3) design distribution and incentive scheme based on our experience.
+We believe the minimalistic architecture of the protocol is critical for the formation of a network of domain-specific knowledge consensus computers.
+As a result of our work some applications never existed before emerge.
 We expand the work including our vision on features we expect to work up to Genesis.

 ## Introduction to web3

-Original protocols of the Internet such as TCP/IP, DNS, URL and HTTPS brought a web into the point there it is now.
-Along with all benefits they has created they brought more problem into the table.
-Globality being a key property of the the web since inception is under real threat.
-Speed of connections degrade with network grow and from ubiquitous government interventions into privacy and security of web users.
-One property, not obvious in the beginning, become really important with everyday usage of the Internet: its ability to exchange permanent hyperlinks thus they would not break after time have pass.
-Reliance on one at a time internet service provider architecture allow governments censor packets is the last straw in conventional web stack for every engineer who is concerned about the future of our children.
+Original protocols of the Internet such as TCP/IP, DNS, URL, and HTTPS brought a web into the point where it is now.
+Along with all the benefits they have created they brought more problem to the table.
+Globality being a key property of the web since inception is under real threat.
+The speed of connections degrades with network grow and from ubiquitous government interventions into privacy and security of web users.
+One property, not obvious in the beginning, become really important with everyday usage of the Internet: its ability to exchange permanent hyperlinks thus they [would not break after time have passed](dura://QmNhaUrhM7KcWzFYdBeyskoNyihrpHvUEBQnaddwPZigcN.ipfs).
+Reliance on "one at a time ISP" architecture allows governments effectively censor packets.
+It is the last straw in a conventional web stack for every engineer who is concerned about the future of our children.

 Other properties while being not so critical are very desirable: offline and real-time.
-Average internet user being offline must have ability to work with the state it has and after acquiring connection being able to sync with global state and continue verify state's validity in realtime while having connection.
-Now this properties offered on app level while such properties must be integrated into lower level protocols.
+Average internet user being offline must have the ability to work with the state it has and after acquiring connection being able to sync with global state and continue to verify state's validity in realtime while having a connection.
+Now, these properties offered on the app level while such properties must be integrated into lower level protocols.

 The emergence of a [web3 stack](https://github.com/w3f/Web3-wiki/wiki) creates an opportunity for a new kind of Internet.
 We call it web3.
-It has a promise to remove problems of conventional protocol stack and add to the web better speed and more accessible connection.
-But as usually in a story with a new stack, new problems emerge.
-One of such problem is general purpose search.
-Existing general purpose search engines are restrictive centralized databases everybody forced to trust.
+It has a promise to remove problems of a conventional protocol stack and add to the web better speed and more accessible connection.
+But as usual in a story with a new stack, new problems emerge.
+One of such problem is general-purpose search.
+Existing general-purpose search engines are restrictive centralized databases everybody forced to trust.
 These search engines were designed primarily for client-server architecture based on TCP/IP, DNS, URL and HTPPS protocols.
 Web3 create a challenge and opportunity for a search engine based on developing technologies and specifically designed for them.
 Surprisingly the permission-less blockchain architecture itself allows organizing general purpose search engine in a way inaccessible for previous architectures.

-## Adversarial examples problem
+## On adversarial examples problem

-[Conventional architecture of search engine](dura://QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6.ipfs) where one entity process and rank all the shit suffers from one hard but very specific problem that still has not been solved even by brilliant Google scientists: [adversarial examples problem](QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
+[Conventional architecture of search engines](dura://QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6.ipfs) where one entity process and rank all the shit suffers from one hard but very specific problem that still has not been solved even by brilliant Google scientists: [adversarial examples problem](QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
 The problem Google acknowledge is that it is rather hard to algorithmically reason either this particular sample is adversarial or not independently on how cool the learning technology is.
-Obviously cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.
+Obviously, a cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing the necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.
+Learning sybil-resistant model will probably lead to orders of magnitude more predictive results.

 ## Cyber protocol at `euler`

-- compute `euler` inception of cyber protocol based on satoshi lottery
+- compute `euler` inception of cyber protocol based on satoshi lottery and CBD balances
 - def knowledge graph state
 - take cyberlinks
-- check that signatures are valid
+- check the validity of signatures
-- check that resource consumption of a signer is not exceed 24 moving average (bandwidth)
+- check bandwidth limit
+- check the validity of CIDv0
-- if signatures and bandwidth ok than cyberlink is valid
+- if signatures, bandwidth limit, and CIDv0 are ok than cyberlink is valid
-- for every valid cyberlink emit prediction as array of cyberlinks
+- for every valid cyberlink emit prediction as an array of cyberlinks
 - every round calculate cyber•rank deltas for the knowledge graph
 - every round distribute CYB based on defined rules
-- apply more secure consensus state based on CBD balances
-- continue up to `merkle`
+- apply more secure consensus state based on CBD balances 6 times up to `merkle`

 ## Knowledge graph

-We represent a knowledge graph as weighted graph of directed links between content addresses or content identifications or CIDs.
-In this paper we will use them as synonyms.
+We represent a knowledge graph as a weighted graph of directed links between content addresses or content identifications or CIDs.
+In this paper, we will use them as synonyms.

 ![knowledge_graph.png](http://ipfs.io/ipfs/QmV1uci2DUuwM1T8gEeL4NefyvCYiYPVPmqf1ETJCotH6e)

 Content addresses are essentially a web3 links.
-Instead of using non obvious and mutable thing:
+Instead of using nonobvious and mutable thing:
 ```
 https://github.com/cosmos/cosmos/blob/master/WHITEPAPER.md
 ```